People Choose Cartels over Government - When Governance Fails

 In my last posting we addressed the issue of vigilantism and the issue of failed governance.
 The posting was about what happens when governance fails and people take on the issue of establishing security themselves due to ineffectiveness of governance and a fear for their own safety.
 We also noted that while gun trafficking and US drug consumption are tied to the Mexican drug problem; the problem is really about a failure in Mexican governance.
 Mexicans don’t leave Mexico because it’s full of opportunity.
 Mexicans leave Mexico in order to find a way to survive.
 Those who don’t leave Mexico right away in search of opportunity may be partaking in the drug trade, or at least provide tacit support to the cartels in order to survive.
 Ergo, the problem has Mexican origins.
 Check out the video.

+This piece, however, is about collusion…collusion of the population with cartel members.
+This happens when a government has lost credibility with the people; a people who opted not to resort to vigilantism to resist the influence of narco-insurgents.
 On 13 December 2010, the LA Times posted a very interesting and disheartening article about a peace rally held by a Mexican town in support of a La Familia drug lord, his number two man and other cartel members who were recently killed by Mexican authorities.
 The locals protested the actions of Mexican authorities.
 Even the mayor of the town blamed the government for the violent results.

 My question for the people is what about the cartel decapitation tactics, murders and kidnappings?